abotarek2019/abotarek2019/README.md

 - 👋 Hi, I’m @Ahmed Tarek Saad
 - 👀 I’m interested in ...programming skills & new technologies
 - 🌱 I’m currently learning ...in general  all of programming skills specially (web development)
-- 💞️ I’m looking to collaborate on ...web development stack
+- 💞️ I’m looking to collaborate on ...web development stack(front-end development)
 - 📫 How to reach me ...

 <!---